edoardopachera/IBS_scraper/README.md

 ### Windows

-Follow the same steps as described for MacOS.
+Follow the same steps as described for MacOS until step 3 included.

-<b>NOTE</b>: if the program stops because of an error that returns "non-zero exit status 2", restart the program and it will work.
+For the step 4 you have to change the current directory to directory of the repository. </br>

-For the POINT 3 you have to
+Search for the terminal in your computer and open it.
+Then use the command shown below, changing <em>/path/to/my/repo</em> with the path of the repository.

  ```bash
    cd /path/to/my/repo